marcusoftnet/marcusoftnet.github.io/_posts/2007-03-05-art-down-below.md

 Found this site <http://www.istadensspar.se/>.

-Apparently this is a guy that used to drive a subway train in Stockholm underground who got tired of getting the same question all of the time;
-"what does it look like in the tunnels?".
+Apparently this is a guy that used to drive a subway train in Stockholm underground who got tired of getting the same question all of the time; "what does it look like in the tunnels?".
 So he brought his camera and took some pretty amazing pictures.

 The pictures on the site is just a small selection of the pictures in the book but very very nice.
-The book will probably be bought and placed on a future coffetable...
+The book will probably be bought and placed on a future coffee table...